-At times, all Certiport exam delivery systems require Windows Administrative rights to install, setup, update, and deliver the exams.
+Some Certiport exam delivery systems require Administrative rights from the operating system to install, setup, update, and deliver the exams.
 This includes turning off all Group and Local (UAC) Policies which will interfere with exam delivery.

 Certiport Mac Launcher: The Certiport Mac Launcher solution requires Mac Admin credentials for the install and delivery of exams.

-Note: The configuration exams for Console 8 are only one facet to error-free exam delivery.
+Note: The configuration exams and diagnostics for Compass are only one facet to error-free exam delivery.
 Ensuring that all technical and environmental requirements are observed will foster the most successful testing experience.

 Certiport's exam delivery solutions may require 3rd-party software to function correctly such as Adobe Flash Player, Adobe Acrobat Reader, Java, and the Microsoft .NET Framework.
 Please review the technical requirements for individual dependencies.

-Ensure your version of Windows and the locally installed Office Suite are up to date by installing the latest supported service packs (Office applicable to the Console 8 delivery system only).
+Ensure your version of Windows and the locally installed Office Suite are up to date by installing the latest supported service packs (Office applicable to the Compass for Windows delivery system only).
 These can be run from the Windows Update feature or the Microsoft website.
 Please consult the technical requirements page for which exact service packs are required for each delivery solution and local Office install.

-A complete installation of the Microsoft Office Suite is required for MOS exam delivery (this includes programs your CATC may not be testing in, as well as all tools and features).
-Ensure that all Office programs and features are installed (applicable only to the Console 8 delivery system only).
+A complete installation of the Microsoft Office Suite is required for MOS exam delivery in Compass for Windows (this includes programs your CATC may not be testing in, as well as all tools and features).
+Ensure that all Office programs and features are installed (applicable only to the Compass for Windows delivery system only).